saikyun/clobits/README.md

 - Calling variadic C functions that do not have a `va_args` variation (see [printf](http://www.cplusplus.com/reference/cstdio/printf/?kw=printf) vs [vprintf](http://www.cplusplus.com/reference/cstdio/vprintf/))

-If you know how to solve the problems below, please tell me how! :) Either through an issue, or [@Saikyun](https://twitter.com/Saikyun) on twitter.
+If you know how to solve the problems above, please tell me how! :) Either through an issue, or [@Saikyun](https://twitter.com/Saikyun) on twitter.

 ## Prerequisites